docputs/error_handler_app/README.md

 ## Build phase error screen

-This used to be the red screen of death, but now with its message and background color replaced.
+We can also replace the famous red screen of death with our custom widget.

-The build widget error is thrown by pressing the second top most button.
+The build phase error is thrown by pressing the second top most button.

 <img src='res/error_screen.png' width=250>